 Justin’s great aunt shared this recipe with me many years ago and it’s the BEST freezer corn in the world!
 There are a few little things about this recipe that make it extra yummy!

-- CORN: Pick fresh corn ears that don’t have any brown spots on them.
+- Corn: Pick fresh corn ears that don’t have any brown spots on them.
 I like white and yellow corn varieties like Honey and Pearl or Peaches and Cream.

-- SUGAR: Granulated.
+- Sugar: Granulated.
 Yes, this recipe has sugar added to it!
 Some people think sweet freezer corn is sweet enough on its own.
 That might be true, but once you try it this way those extra calories will be worth it!
 I also think it helps the corn freeze a little better.

-- SALT: Regular iodized table salt.
+- Salt: Regular iodized table salt.
 Use the exact amount or it will affect the freezing point.
 It adds extra flavor to the corn.
 We don’t need to salt when serving this recipe.

-- BUTTER: Use real butter.
+- Butter: Use real butter.
 Adding a little butter to the mixture obviously makes the freezer corn richer and gives it amazing flavor!

-How to freeze sweet corn – step by step instructions
+How to freeze sweet corn – step-by-step instructions

 Freezing corn off the cob is actually really easy!
 With this recipe, you don’t even need to know how to blanch corn because thank goodness that isn’t one of the steps!

-STEP 2: Cut fresh kernels off the cob.
+Step 2: Cut fresh kernels off the cob.
 See my tips below for the easiest way to do this.

-STEP 3: Add raw corn kernels, water, sugar, salt, and butter to a large pot.
+Step 3: Add raw corn kernels, water, sugar, salt, and butter to a large pot.

-STEP 5: Let cool until about room temperature.
+Step 5: Let cool until about room temperature.

-STEPS 6: Ladle corn and some juice in freezer containers or freezer bags.
+Step 6: Ladle corn and some juice in freezer containers or freezer bags.

-STEP 7: Lay bags flat and freeze.
+Step 7: Lay bags flat and freeze.

 Tips on how to freeze corn off the cob